about

 works

-Founded in 2009, It’s Our Playground is the Paris based artist duo made up of Camille Le Houezec (1986) and Jocelyn Villemont (1986).
+Founded in 2009, It’s Our Playground is the Paris based artist duo made up of Camille Le Houezec and Jocelyn Villemont.
 IOP has been developing a body of work on the porosity and circulation of art practices from a broad professional position (as artists, curators, and teachers), a variety of intervention formats and initiatives favoring working with other artists, and a combination of styles and techniques.
 Along with reappropriating images through online publishing and curating group projects, It's Our Playground’s recent activity has been shifting towards the production of composite visual works in immersive environments.
-They are represented by Galerie Valentin, Paris.

 PORTFOLIO (PDF)